ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 When adding this tag to an article, [comments](#comments) should also be added to explain what needs to be done to remove the tag.

-*Notice to translators: Avoid translating English articles with this tag.
-In addition to this, this tag should be added when the translation needs its own clean up.*

 ### Outdated articles

-*Notice to translators: Avoid translating English articles with this tag.*
+*Note: Avoid translating English articles with this tag.
+If the English article has this tag, the translation must also have this tag.*

 Translated articles that are outdated must use the `outdated` tag when the English variant is updated.
 English articles may also become outdated when the content they contain is misleading or no longer relevant.
 This tag must be written as shown below: